Fluffernuttersandwich/Better7D2DbyFNS/README.md

 18. Does Smorgasbord work with 7DVR?

 Yes, but you need to manually install 7DVR into the base game files, then configure the 7DtD game to launch MO2 from Steam.

+Because this effects the main game's base files, I encourage any 7DVR users to make a second copy of the base game in a different location.
+Launch 7DVR and or Smorgasbord+7DVR from the secondary location.

 Recommendation: Go into the Properties of the MO2.exe and set the permissions to Always Run as Administrator.